 Communications systems for pupil transportation are more than just a way to stay connected; they can be lifesavers.

 Because school bus drivers are prohibited from using mobile devices while behind the wheel, two-way radio systems remain the best form of communication.
 We’ve highlighted some communications systems on the market, and features that may come in handy in a life-threatening situation.

-Kenwood’s single-site trunking makes it possible to create a site that is ideal for managing school bus fleets.
+Kenwood’s two-way radios help keep pupil transportation staff across the district informed of route changes, emergencies, and offer clear communication between buses and the base.
+Kenwood's trunking makes it possible to create a site that is ideal for managing school bus fleets.
 Kenwood offers integrated system solutions.